golang-basics/concurrency/atomics/README.md

 # Atomic(s) - `sync/atomic`

+High Level languages are cool, but nothing beats code that executes directly on the CPU Level.
+In Go those are atomic(s).
+Running concurrent code can both be: Slow and Cumbersome (due to the synchronisation involved).
+However, the `atomic.Value` type is the best of both worlds: blazing fast and less cumbersome compared to other sync types.

+When you think of Atomic(s), it's nothing fancy or anything Go related, it's really something which is as close as possible to the CPU Level, which works directly with CPU registers, hence the blazing fast speed.

+When you think of Atoms, these are the smallest Indivisible units.
+The same approach pretty much is valid when it comes to Concurrency.

+These are some examples of the simplest Atomic Operations: `+`, `-`, `*`, `/`, `=`
+that respect all principles of Atomicity.

+So why is it called Atomic, and what exactly does the term ATOMIC mean?
+Something is Atomic, if it happens from point A to point Z in its ENTIRETY without being interrupted by other process in the same Context.

 ### Atomicity

 An operation is considered **Atomic**, if within the **context** it is operating it is `Indivisible` or `Uninterruptible`.